SlateElephant/SlateElephant/README.md

 - 👋 Hi, I’m @SlateElephant
 - 👀 I’m interested in games, and everything to do with creating them!
-- 🌱 I’m currently learning C++ for Unreal Engine.
+- 🌱 I’m currently learning C++ for game development.
 It's something that I've been wanting to do for a while, just haven't taken the plunge, until now.
 - 💞️ I’m looking to collaborate on game mechanics, and projects that will help introduce me to more, and more, C++ concepts, specifically within UE4.
 - 📫 How to reach me message me here on GitHub, or email me at: ryanhillartist@gmail.com